The Graduate Program in French

 For K-12 Teachers:

-* Complete a Masters of Arts for Teachers in three summers through Rutgers’ award-winning World Languages Institute.
+* Complete a Masters of Arts for Teachers in three summers through Rutgers’ award-winning Institute for Global Languages.
 Specially designed courses focus on language, culture, and literatures in French as well as on methods of language instruction.

 * Attend Teachers at the Louvre, the only intensive program in the U.S. to teach you how to bring art into the French classroom - all inside the walls of the world’s most celebrated museum.

-* Learn about the latest developments in pedagogy by taking part in workshops organized by the World Languages Institute.
+* Learn about the latest developments in pedagogy by taking part in workshops organized by the Institute for Global Languages.

 * Prepare under the direction of a mentor a capstone teaching portfolio that reflects your grade level, district needs, and career objectives.